 I have had to disclose my colitis to travel insurance companies.
 I do worry about travel insurance becoming harder and more expensive to get if I become poorly.
 But, at the moment, I am in relatively good health, and I haven’t experienced any issues taking out a travel insurance policy.

 This type of insurance may only cover acute problems.
 Some companies offering private medical insurance will automatically exclude claims relating to a pre- existing condition, or have exclusions or limits on some conditions.
 This usually includes Crohn's or Colitis and also certain related conditions such as arthritis.
 However, some companies offer greater coverage, and some will look at each case on an individual basis.
-You may want to ring some of the insurance companies on the list below to see whether they can help you.
+Crohn's & Colitis UK is unable to recommend or endorse individual insurance providers.
+You may need to contact a few insurance providers to find something suitable.

 If your employer offers private medical insurance as part of a benefits package, you should check whether your Crohn's or Colitis is covered, as policies differ.